 The broadcast series of Tom Mix was created for the Ralston company by a St. Louis advertising agency staff headed by Charles Claggett, who was chiefly responsible for the format and early scripts.
 The air of conviction came into full force in 1943, however, under the authorship of George Lowther, a good enough writer to have had two plays published.
 (He was later to script a number of dramas for that fine medium now as lost as radio, live television.)
 Lowther was fortunate to be able to work from the perfect juvenile Western format developed by Claggett.
 It had the ideal hero, Tom, his wonder horse, Tony, his ranch, the TM-Bar, where his elderly sidekick (originally the Old Wrangler, and later Mike Shaw) and his two young wards, or adopted children, Jane and Jimmy lived.
-The format was so goodhero,2 "wonder horse," ranch, senior citizen, boy and girlthat it was cheerfully copied by at least two other radio programs: Bobby Benson, which made the young boy its
+The format was so goodhero,2 "wonder horse," ranch, senior citizen, boy and girl-